Rakhni

-Rakhni (also known as Rakni) is a town and union council of Barkhan District in the Balochistan, Pakistan.
-It is located at an altitude of 1093 metres (3589 feet) close to Punjab and Balochistan border near Fort Munro.
+Rakhni (رکنی; رکھنی) also known as Rakni, is a town and union council of Barkhan District in the Balochistan, Pakistan.
+It has been selected as headquarter of newly created Koh-e-Sulaiman Division.

-Sources of Income
+Geography

+It is located on foothills of Sulaiman Mountains at an altitude of 1093 m close to Punjab and Balochistan border near Fort Munro.
+It is home to Khetran tribe, other tribes in area are Buzdar, Leghari, Hasni, and Marris.

+Demographics

 The major source of income is livestock.
 Sixty percent of people earn through livestock, thirty percent through cultivation and the remaining ten percent through other professions.

-Language

-Khetrani and Hasanki is the main language and Balochi is also spoken.
+Khetrani and Hasanki is the main language of the town, where Balochi is also spoken.

 Climate

 In summer the weather is usually hot.
 In winter, there is snow on the nearest mountains peaks.